happler/ReQuery/README.md

 ## How to Use

 To use this tool, simply download [this file](..blob/master/lib/requery.js) and put it in your project.
-In the head of your HTML, include
+In the head of your index.html, include

 ```html
 <script type="text/javascript" src="./__path__/__to__/__file__/requery.js"> </script>
 ```

-before your entry point file.
+before your JavaScript entry point script tag.
 Now you can use ReQuery!
+Don't worry if your linter doesn't like `$r`, it'll exist once you load the page.

 ## Implementation